 But instead of risking unsafe sun exposure to treat your breakouts, focus on an acne-fighting skincare routine and use these tips to protect your skin from the ravages of UV radiation.

-Don’t worry about absorbing your vitamin D from sunlight.
+- Don’t try to absorb vitamin D from sunlight.
 You can get plenty through diet alone.
-In fact, it’s the BEST way to ensure your vitamin D intake!
-For extra help, check out our comprehensive list of the 99 Best Foods For Clear Skin for a cheat sheet of the best vitamin D-rich ingredients!
+It’s the BEST way to ensure your vitamin D intake!
+For extra help, check out our comprehensive list of 99 Clear Skin Foods for a cheat sheet of the best vitamin D-rich ingredients!

 - If you do end up with a sunburn, be careful about the products you use on your scorched and sensitized skin.
 Choose a gentle cleanser like our Radiant Cleansing Nectar, which clarifies skin while reducing painful inflammation.
 Follow with a soothing, rehydrating moisturizer like our Flawless Nourishment Cream, rich with calming camellia oil and healing vitamin C.